rootdarkarchon/OhGeeCD/README.md

 ## Installation

-- Add following link to your Dalamud [Repository URL](https://darkarchon.internet-box.ch:8443/plogon/plogonmaster.json)
-- Install Oh Gee, CD from the Available Plugins
+- Currently in Testing branch in mainline Dalamud